 The purpose of this study was twofold.
 First, we aimed to capture an in-progress shift in the prepositional complement of verbs like base from on to off.
-While this change has been previously documented for both base and other verbs, this is the first study that systematically investigates the change in progress across multiple verbs, text types, and morphosyntactic contexts.
+While this change has been previously documented for both base and other verbs, this is the first study that systematically investigates the change in progress across multiple verbs, text types and morphosyntactic contexts.
 Our results are clear: off is used across many different verbs, and its use is increasing in both real and apparent time.
-Moreover, this change shows no sign of stopping and looks to be picking up other verbs in its path as well: examples of off can be found even with verbs 644 like depend and rely, which the authors of this paper, who generally accept the 645 tokens in our corpora and likely produce off fairly regularly as well, find crashingly 646 bad.
-Thus, our study lays important groundwork for future study of this linguistic 647 variable, including both sociolinguistic factors that we did not study systematically 648 (region, gender, etc.) and a closer look at internal linguistic factors, including those we studied and those we did not.
-For example, one direction for future research 650 is to investigate geographical patterning of this variation in a large data set with geographical metadata, such as a Twitter-based corpus.
-652
+Moreover, this change shows no sign of stopping and looks to be picking up other verbs in its path as well: examples of off can be found even with verbs like depend and rely, which the authors of this article, who generally accept the tokens in our corpora and are likely to produce off fairly regularly as well, find crashingly bad.8 Thus, our study lays important groundwork for future study of this linguistic variable, including both sociolinguistic factors that we did not study systematically (region, gender, etc.) and a closer look at internal linguistic factors, including those we studied and those we did not.
+For example, one direction for future research is to investigate geographical patterning of this variation in a large dataset with geographical metadata, such as a Twitter-based corpus.

 The second main purpose of our study was methodological.
-Reddit represents an enormous body of informal text that could serve as a valuable resource for socio-and other linguistic research.
+Reddit represents an enormous body of informal text that could serve as a valuable resource for socio- and other linguistic research.
 However, its users are anonymous and we typically have no demographic information about them (though see Flesch 2019).
 Thus, we use this study as a proof of concept for the efficacy of the Reddit corpus.
-Its results are qualitatively similar to those of a more cultivated corpus, COCA: even though
+Its results are qualitatively similar to those of a more cultivated corpus, COCA: even though some of the tokens in the Reddit corpus were undoubtedly made by non-native speakers, it is reliable enough to display broad trends.
+Moreover, the organization of Reddit into subreddits, which are often very specific, allows us to approximate its users' demographic properties - in this case, age.
+This analytical move was successful: the effects of subreddit were interpretable in terms of time and yielded sensible results well within the range of our expectations from the inferred demographic correlates of subreddit.
+Thus, we hope that this study will serve as inspiration for future use and

-- (i) Edit: forgot to mention on the TooGoodToGo app you can get a bunch of bagels for \$3.99 depending off the bagel shop.
-There are also many other cool findings, so you should check it out. (r/AskNYC) - (ii) They relied off of my written statement more than anything, because I have issues talking about any of it, so the statement will be important if you have issues talking about it as well.
+- Edit: forgot to mention on the TooGoodToGo app you can get a bunch of bagels for \$3.99 depending off the bagel shop.
+There are also many other cool findings, so you should check it out. (r/AskNYC) - (ii) They relied off of my written statement more than anything, because I have issues talking about any of it, so the statement will be important if you have issues talking about it as well. (r/Veterans)

-(r/Veterans)